Sleet-Design/Sleet-Templates/README.md

 ### Blank Templates:

+These would be a good place to start to see a blank basic template.
+From these I create some amazing themes.

 - [Blank Blank]

 Nothing is just blank.
 This is a template with just some starter code and files, but nothing else.